Skip to contents

 data.table()

-Table with level, timestamp, logger, caller and message, and optionally time difference.
+Table with columns worker_id, level, timestamp, logger, caller and msg, and optionally time_difference.

 Print log messages written with the lgr package by the workers.
 Log messages are printed with the original logger.